openssl/openssl/doc/designs/xof.md

   - The interaction between the 2 API's needs to be clearly documented.
      - A call to EVP_DigestSqueeze() after EVP_DigestFinalXOF() would fail.
      - A call to EVP_DigestFinalXOF() after the EVP_DigestSqueeze() would fail?
 Is this confusing.

+#### Proposal 3

+Create a completely new type e.g. EVP_XOF_MD to implement XOF digests

+##### Pros

+  - This would separate the XOF operations so that the interface consisted mainly of Init, Absorb and Squeeze API's
+  - DigestXOF could then be deprecated.

+##### Cons

+  - XOF operations are required for Post Quantum signatures which currently use an EVP_MD object.
+This would then complicate the Signature API also.
+  - Duplication of the EVP_MD code (although all legacy/engine code would be removed).

 API Discussion of other XOF API'S
 ---------------------------------